 plates and cups to

 Since 1977, we’ve been crafting enamelware by hand.
 A skilled maker hand-dips the steel with multiple coats of porcelain, then fires it in a kiln before applying the color by hand.
 Each Splatterware Plate is hand-painted, and each Vintage Mug rim is hand-rolled with food-safe enamel.
 We bring traditional craft to the modern table.

-Our supply chain meets Sedex Members Ethical Trade Audit (SMETA) standards for social and environmental ethics.
+Our international supply chain meets Sedex Members Ethical Trade Audit (SMETA) standards for social and environmental ethics.
 On-site audits are conducted every 1-2 years, and our energy-efficient, electric-powered factory meets the highest standards of health, safety and fair labor.
-We enjoy long-term partnerships with suppliers, including 40+ years with the same factory.
+We enjoy long-term partnerships with international suppliers, including 40+ years with the same Asian factory.

 partnering with the same